current Campus projects

-Northern State University and the South Dakota School for the Blind and Visually Impaired (SDSBVI) are planning a joint project that will include a new $13.7 million home for SDSBVI.
+Northern State University and the South Dakota School for the Blind and Visually Impaired (SDSBVI) are collaborating for the Educational Impact Campaign, which includes a new $14 million home for SDSBVI.

-The proposed site of the new School for the Blind and Visually Impaired is the current site of Jerde Hall, which is scheduled to be demolished in 2018.
-The current SDSBVI site is the area being explored for a regional sports complex.
+The new School for the Blind and Visually Impaired was recently completed at the former site of Jerde Hall.
+The former SDSBVI site is the location of the new regional sports complex.

 NSU faculty and staff will continue working jointly with SDSBVI faculty and staff on the development of revised and new special education programs offered by NSU’s Millicent Atkins School of Education.